ChaiBapchya/StackOverflowDataAnalytics/README.md

 ### Analysis
 1. Question Vector

-	a.
-Find unique occurrences of Questions
+   1. Find unique occurrences of Questions
-	b.
-Based on the unique Question identifiers, get the body of the question using StackOverflow API key
+   2. Based on the unique Question identifiers, get the body of the question using StackOverflow API key
-	c.
-Given the question text, we cleaned the HTML and extracted features like Readability score, external link count, code count, etc
+   3. Given the question text, we cleaned the HTML and extracted features like Readability score, external link count, code count, etc
-	d.
-Similarly, for random forest classifier training, we used API to identify whether the questions have been unanswered or not and segregated them accordingly.
+   4. Similarly, for random forest classifier training, we used API to identify whether the questions have been unanswered or not and segregated them accordingly.

-Command
 ```
 python extract.py
 python unanswerQ.py